jguamie/algorithms/README.md

 ### More Dynamic Programming
 * [LeetCode Dynamic Programming Problems](https://leetcode.com/tag/dynamic-programming/)
 ### LeetCode - Google Interview
+This section is absolutely required.
+Do not skip any of these problems.
 * Complete all of the [LeetCode Get Well Prepared for Google Interview Questions](https://leetcode.com/explore/featured/card/google/)
 ### LeetCode - Medium
 * Review with the [LeetCode Medium Collection](https://leetcode.com/explore/interview/card/top-interview-questions-medium/)